The Fort Bliss tax center has been discontinued

 Qualified individuals can also get in-person support at a Volunteer Income Tax Support Assistance, or VITA, office location.
 For more information about VITA locations in the El Paso area, visit https://www.freetaxeselpaso.org/

-Those who do not qualify for free filing will have to purchase a commercial tax preparation software or hire a commercial preparer to file their taxes.
+Those who do not qualify for free filing will have to purchase a commercial tax preparation software program or hire a commercial preparer to file their taxes.

 Documents Needed to File Taxes